-It is the student's responsibility to request to be screened daily before he or she starts his or her MRI observation.
-Additionally, any student status changes prior to the start of the MRI observation may require rescreening of the student to ensure the student's health and safety.
-Students are required for making any status changes known to the program faculty and clinical staff.
+This form is to be completed prior to the first clinical rotation and again before an MR modality observation, and annually thereafter.
+Any student status changes will require rescreening of the student to assure the student's health and safety.
+Students are required for making any status changes known to the program faculty and clinical staff including the lead MRI technologist.